blabla1337/skf-flask/skf/markdown/code_examples/asp/35-code_example--Aggregate_user_controls--.md

 				using (SqlCommand command = conn.CreateCommand())
 				{
-					//We update the aggregate table in the database in order to keep track of the number of connections the user made count += controll;
+					//We update the aggregate table in the database in order to
+					//keep track of the number of connections the user made count += controll;

 					command.CommandText = "UPDATE users SET aggregate = @count WHERE userID = @userID";